 Wouldn’t you get bored if you lived your entire life inside a clear bowl?
 Goldfish too.
 Goldfish actually get really bored.
 To give your goldfish some amusement, put fibrous veggies inside the bowl for them to forage on throughout the day.

-Facts About Goldfish Legend, Lore, And Culture
+The 2 Facts About Goldfish Legend, Lore, And Culture

 32. Goldfish were a sign of friendship in Asia.